Matar Paneer / Curried Peas with Paneer

-Today, we will be sharing with you the recipe for Muttar Paneer (Curried Peas and Paneer).
-This is a favourite for anyone who loves to order vegetarian dishes as a main at (or from) Indian restaurants but in our opinion, this is definitely one of the better recipes that you will try.
+Today, I will be sharing with you the recipe for Matar Paneer (Curried Peas and Paneer).
+This is a favourite for anyone who loves to order vegetarian dishes as a main at (or from) Indian restaurants but in my opinion, this is definitely one of the better recipes that you will try.
 It is also very popular in India as a street food.
 So let's get straight to it!

 (serves 3 to 4 people)

 2 tbsps sunflower oil (to make the initial gravy base)

 1 tbsp sunflower oil (to use after the gravy has been made)

 2 tbsps sunflower oil (to fry off the paneer)

 1 medium white onion (washed, peeled and diced)

 1 heaped tsp fresh garlic (peeled, washed and grated)

 1 heaped tsp fresh ginger (peeled, washed and grated)